-If you’ve been with us for a while, then you know this has been a long time coming for us.
-Almost five years in the making now, our organization has grown with each issue we’ve published.
+In January 2020, we brought on 10 new staff members to The Seventh Wave.
+If you’ve been with us for a while, then you know this was a long time coming for us.
+Over the past six years, our organization has grown with each issue we’ve published.
 It’s wild to think that when we first began in 2015, we were a digital magazine based in Brooklyn.
-Now, we’re a bicoastal literary arts non-profit with operations on both coasts, and offer two residencies each year (one on Bainbridge Island, WA, and the other in Rhinebeck, NY).
-And we’ve been blessed to have now worked with 180+ writers, artists, and creatives from around the world.
+Now, we’re a bicoastal literary arts nonprofit with operations on both coasts, offering three in-person residencies each year (one on Bainbridge Island, WA, one in Rhinebeck, NY, and one in Normandy Park, WA).
+And we’ve been blessed to have now worked with 200+ writers, artists, and creatives from around the world.
 We want to give a special deep thanks to our digital community of artists & activists for believing in us, and for their willingness to engage with our issues with such truth, power, and voice.